-- The illusions are so effective that we teach programming in terms of them. - It's perfectly possible to be a productive programmer while quietly believing that numbers and functions exist somewhere inside the box - In fact, accepting this sort of fairytale massively improves productivity - In a great attack against productivity, this course is about exposing the illusion, and spoiling the trick. :) - Knowing how it works doesn't mean you can't enjoy looking at an illusion - abstractions are useful tools to a programmer - Knowing what you are looking at fundamentally alters the way you see it, and that's what we are after. - In other words, even if you never touch the internals of a compiler again, there's an education in seeing how the abstractions evaporate under scrutiny.
+- The illusions are so effective that we teach programming in terms of them. - It's perfectly possible to be a productive programmer while quietly believing that numbers and functions exist somewhere inside the box - In fact, accepting this sort of fairytale massively improves productivity - In a great attack against productivity, this course is about exposing the illusion, and spoiling the trick. :) - You can still enjoy looking at an illusion even if you know how it works abstractions are useful tools to a programmer - Knowing what you are looking at fundamentally alters the way you see it, and that's what we are after. - In other words, even if you never touch the internals of a compiler again, there's an education in seeing how the abstractions evaporate under scrutiny.